pdehaan/blurts-data-classes-stats/README.md

 - `BREACHES_URL` &mdash; fully qualified domain and path to the breaches API.
 Default: "https://monitor.firefox.com/api/hibp".
 - `MAX_RESULTS` &mdash; the maximum number of returned records (sorted by total breached accounts in descending order).
 Default: 1000 (completely arbitrary number).
+- `BREACHES_SINCE` &mdash; date like string to filter breaches by.
+Example: "1970-01-01"

 The following command should show the top 10 most "popular" data classes in a breach: